nicolaedrabcinski/metbio_nextflow/README.md

 - Memory: Large datasets may require cluster execution

 **Validation:**
-The pipeline has been validated against MetBio project benchmarks showing high accuracy for both Illumina and Nanopore data, with kallisto demonstrating optimal performance for wastewater surveillance applications.
+Kallisto has been extensively tested against roughly 20 other competing tools as part of the MetBio-WGSP project benchmarks, showing high accuracy for both Illumina and especially for long Nanopore reads, as well as high adaptability for monitoring pathogens other than SARS-CoV-2.

 ## Contributors